sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 1. In Visual Studio 2017, open the CognitiveSearchBot.sln from the \LearnAI-KnowledgeMiningBootcamp\resources\bot-code folder.

 1. Open the CognitiveSearchBot.cs file, under the root folder in the Solution Explorer panel.
-Check the libraries, specially `Microsoft.Azure.Search`.
+Check the libraries, specially [Microsoft.Azure.Search](https://docs.microsoft.com/en-us/azure/search/search-howto-dotnet-sdk).
 It is required to access the Azure Search API.

 1. Open the SearchDialog.cs, under the Dialog folder in the Soluiton Explorer panel.